Our Ever-Popular selection of Easy Asian Greens

 Small screen: Turn your device sideways to view sowing calendar.

-A nice discovery in our 2010 trials - a special Pak Choi from Japan, bred for its unusually large and long white stems.
+From our 2010 trials - a special Pak Choi from Japan, bred for unusually large and long white stems.
 It is remarkably bolt-resistant and can be sown in early spring or in midsummer.
 See Ben's penknife in the photo for a sense of how huge these can get!

 The stems are tender and it is quick to grow with a particularly good flavour.
 It's interesting to see how people in other countries have bred similar vegetables, but starting from different plants; this seems to be the pak-choi equivalent of the large-stemmed Chard that is used in Northern Europe.